 Half of Americans Think Women Should Be Required by Law to Take Husband's Name

-A new study published this month in "Gender Issues" seeks to understand why 70 percent of US adults reported in previous research that they believe a married woman should change her name and half said it should be required by law.
+A 2017 study published in "Gender Issues" seeks to understand why 70 percent of US adults reported in previous research that they believe a married woman should change her name and half said it should be required by law.

 Photo by Magida El-Kassis via Stocksy

 Despite its archaic origins, the question of whether or not a woman should take on her husband's last name remains relevant.
 Just ask any of your engaged friends.
 Researchers have found that more than 70 percent of US adults believe a woman should change her name, and approximately half felt that doing so should be required by law.
-A new study, published earlier this month in Gender Issues, seeks to find out why this belief is so persistent.
+A study, published in 2017 in Gender Issues, seeks to find out why this belief is so persistent.